csci1710/forge-documentation/forge-docs-book/src/running-models/options.md

 ### Examples

-If you want to create a batch script on MacOS or Linux, you might try something like this:
+If you want to create a batch script on MacOS or Linux, you might try something like this in a `run.sh` file:

 ```
 #!/bin/sh
 python3 solver.py $1
 ```

-On windows, you could try something like:
+On windows, you could try something like this, in a `run.bat` file:

 ```
 @ECHO OFF